 Conclusion

-In conclusion, installing MySQL 8.0 or the MySQL Community Edition on Rocky Linux is a straightforward process.
-By using the command line and the DNF repositories, you can easily install, verify, and secure your MySQL installation.
+In conclusion, learning how to install MySQL 8.0 on Rocky Linux is a straightforward process.
+You can easily install, verify, and secure your MySQL installation using the command line and the DNF repositories.
 In addition, updating and removing the software is just as simple, making it an excellent choice for users who require a reliable and flexible database management system.